enitchals/Sprint-Challenge--Theory-Algorithms/algorithms/answers.md

 ## a - Given an array `a` of `n` numbers, design a linear running algorithm to find the maximum value of `a[j] - a[i]`, where `j>= i`.

-My first stab at this (in repl.it) involves building arrays, but I'm having trouble nailing it without introducing a loop inside a loop... continuing to hack away.
+My first stab at this (in repl.it) involves building arrays, but I'm fairly sure it's a dead end at this point...

 ## b - Q: Suppose you have an n-story building and plenty of eggs.
 Suppose an egg is broken if it is thrown off floor f or higher, and unbroken otherwise.
 Devise a strategy to determine the value of f to minimize the number of dropped eggs.